-As shown below, the light curve of the combined system can be represented by a very bright "F-type" star (a two solar mass yellow giant, with a surface temperature of about 8,000 Kelvins, about 300 times the radius of the Sun, and a luminosity about 40,000 times that of the Sun), a relatively bright "B-type" main-sequence star (about 6 solar masses, with a surface temperature of about 20,000 Kelvins, about 3 times the size and 400 times the brightness of the Sun, but considerably obscured by the dusty disk surrounding it), and the infrared radiation from the disk itself.
+As shown below the light curve of the combined system can be represented by a very bright "F-type" star (a two solar mass yellow giant with a surface temperature of about 8,000 Kelvins, about 300 times the radius of the Sun, and a luminosity about 40,000 times that of the Sun), a relatively bright "B-type" main-sequence star (about 6 solar masses with a surface temperature of about 20,000 Kelvins, about 3 times the size and 400 times the brightness of the Sun, but considerably obscured by the dusty disk surrounding it), and the infrared radiation from the disk itself.
 The disk is now estimated to be about 8 AUs (approximately 750 million miles) in diameter, or about 20% of the size of the 18 AU semi-major axis of the stars' orbits.

 ).
 But given the large distance between the stars, it seems unlikely that much of the mass lost by the more massive star could have ended up in the less massive star.
-The dusty disk is also a puzzle, both in terms of its huge size, and the size of its dust grains, which must be -- based on the way they affect light passing through the disk -- sand grain or gravel sized, instead of the usual microscopic size of dusty particles in space.
+The dusty disk is also a puzzle, both in terms of its huge size and the size of its dust grains, which must be -- based on the way they affect light passing through the disk -- sand grain or gravel sized, instead of the usual microscopic size of dusty particles in space.
 Fortunately, with the star in eclipse for the rest of 2010 and a good part of 2011, this is an ideal time to make the observations needed to answer these questions, and at the time of this update (December 2015), the mystery may have already been solved (and if so, the next update of this page will include the results of the latest observations).